metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

 from each other at the same time - an example would be where a command is run repeatedly with only its arguments changing.

-Rather than creating multiple apps or optional configs to change the way a command is to be run, we can instead use the built-in ``rose_bunch`` application to run multiple command variants, in parallel, under a single job as defined by an application configuration.
+Rather than creating multiple apps or
+:ref:`optional configs <rose-tutorial-optional-configurations>` to change the way a command is to be run, we can instead use the built-in ``rose_bunch`` application to run multiple command variants, in parallel, under a single job as defined by an application configuration.

-Note, however, that for "embarassingly parallel" code it would be better to alter the code rather than use rose bunch to handle this for you.
+Note, however, that for "embarrassingly parallel" code it would be better to alter the code rather than use ``rose_bunch`` to handle this for you.

 .. warning::